neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-3.md

     ![img](../media/echo2.png)

 1. After installing, please select **Sign In** for signing into Azure portal.
-If it ask for username and password, please enter the username and password provided on **Environment details** tab of the Lab guide.
+If it asks for username and password, please enter the username and password provided on **Environment details** tab of the Lab guide.
 After a while you will get a message showing **You are signed in now and can close this page**.
 Please check the Azure tab of the Visual studio code you can see the default subscription of Azure.
 Please close the browser page.

     ![img](../media/echo3.png)